br-bit3194/zomato-stock-analysis/README.md

     ```

 4. **Set up environment variables**:
     Create a `.env` file in the root directory and add the necessary environment variables.
-Refer to `.env` for the required variables.
+Refer to `.env.example` for the required variables.

 5. **Start the data producer**:
     ```sh